 Description of research group and project

-We are looking for an ambitious postdoc with solid genome-wide bioinformatics/computational biology skills to join our highly accomplished team of immunologists.
+We are looking for an ambitious postdoc with solid molecular biology skills to join our highly accomplished team of immunologists.

-The Mjösberg group studies the development, regulation and function of human innate lymphoid cells (ILCs) and how these cells contribute to pathology in mucosal organs such as the lung and gut.
+The Mjösberg group studies the development, regulation and function of a particular immune cell, innate lymphoid cells (ILCs), in humans, and how these cells contribute to pathology in mucosal organs such as the lung and gut.
 The studies are translational as they involve advanced basic molecular and cellular immunological investigations of precious human tissue samples to discover novel disease mechanisms and therapy targets in inflammatory bowel disease, colorectal cancer, allergy and asthma.
 The Mjösberg group consists of 2 PhD students and 3 postdocs working closely together with clinical partners at several Swedish hospitals and laboratory facilities at Science for Life Laboratories (SciLifeLab), Karolinska Institutet and abroad.
 The group is internationally recognized as a leader in the field through several high impact publications in recent years (Nat Immunol 2016, JACI 2018, JACI 2018).
-In particular, the postdoc will continue the successful line of investigations utilizing single-cell RNA sequencing (scRNA-seq) and ATAC-seq to dissect human ILC biology in health and disease.
+The postdoc will continue the successful line of investigations utilizing single-cell RNA sequencing (scRNA-seq) and ATAC-seq to dissect human ILC biology in health and disease.
 In particular, the successful candidate will perform follow-up studies to address the functional importance of novel findings in our whole-genome investigations.

 The postdoc will be a part of the Center for Infectious Medicine (CIM), Karolinska Institutet, which is a nationally leading and internationally competitive center for human translational immunology and infectious diseases research.
 The center consists of approximately 25 graduate students and 20 postdocs organized around 17 independent research groups, which has fostered many young and competitive researchers.

-The candidate must hold a PhD equivalent to a Swedish doctoral degree in the field of genome-wide bioinformatics/computational biology from a biology-, preferentially an immunology-, based lab.
-The candidate should have been trained in computer science/bioinformatics/computational biology during her/his bachelor-, master- or PhD degree, and vice versa.
+The candidate must hold a PhD equivalent to a Swedish doctoral degree in the field of immunology or molecular biology.
+If the candidate is an immunologist, he/she should have been trained in molecular biology during her/his bachelor-, master- or PhD degree, and vice versa.
 The candidate must fully master multidimensional flow cytometry analysis and sorting, as well as molecular gene silencing and overexpression techniques (such as siRNA/CRISPR-Cas9/lentiviral approaches).
 Experience in in vitro culturing of primary immune cells is a requirement, as is basic functional in vitro assessments of immune cell function such as intracellular cytokine stainings, ELISA etc. The candidate should have a strong publication track-record.
 The candidate should be self-motivated, have good communications skills and a proven ability to interact effectively and work productively in an interdiciplinary team.
 Fluency in English is a requirement.
-Candidates should preferentially have some experience with single cell-based assessment of immunological responses such as flow cytometry.

 - A complete curriculum vitae, including date of the thesis defence, title of the thesis, previous academic positions, academic title, current position, academic distinctions, and committee work